horar/strata-host-core/Readme.md

     ### Windows
-    make sure Qt directory is added to the path if not, follow the instructions below
+    make sure Qt directory is added to the path if not, follow the instructions below:
-    - Search for Environment Variable
+    - From the start menu, search for `edit the system environment variables`
     - Click Environment Variables
     - Add the following to user variables Path
     `<QT installation directory>\5.12.xx\msvc2017_64\bin`